Richborough Castle: Excavations

 Further major excavations were made in 1922-38 by J.P.
 Bushe-Fox.

 Excavations carried out in late 2008 of a 90 m section of Roman wall uncovered the original Roman coastline along with the remains of a medieval dock.
 The discovery and excavation of the beach itself has pinpointed its geographical relationship to the site's earthworks, proving that the earthworks were a beachhead defence, protecting around 700 m of coast.

-Excavations from 2021 have focussed on the amphitheatre situated 300 m south west of the fort.
+Excavations from 2021 have focussed on the amphitheatre situated 300 m south west of the fort, where unique painted walls have been found.

+New buildings

+In 2023 a replica wooden Roman gateway was built near the centre of the Roman fort, on the precise site of the Claudian gateway of 43 AD.
+From the top of the structure there are views all round the surrounding walls, and in good weather as far afield as Reculver to the north, the site of Regulbium, another Roman Saxon Shore fort.

+In addition, the on-site museum has been refurbished to display some of the many finds from Richborough, a location which saw both the very beginning and the very end of Roman rule in Britain.

 In popular culture

-Author Russell Hoban repurposes Richborough Castle as "Roaming Rune" alluding to its Roman origins in his 1980, post apocalyptic novel Riddley Walker.
+The American Russell Hoban repurposed Richborough Castle as "Roaming Rune" (alluding to its Roman origins) in his 1980, post-apocalyptic novel Riddley Walker.